ariporad/generator-boilerplate-generator/contributing.md

 ---
 ## Tests
-This project uses two other repositories for testing. /ariporad/generator-boilerplate-generator-test-boilerplate (A boilerplate project), and /ariporad/generator-boilerplate-generator-test-generator (a known good output of the generated generator).
+This project uses one other repositories for testing: [/ariporad/generator-boilerplate-generator-test-boilerplate](/ariporad/generator-boilerplate-generator-test-boilerplate)

-I know it's not great, I wanted to do it quickly.
-Sorry.
-If you really don't like it, take out a PR to fix it.
+(A boilerplate project).
+For testing, it generates a generator with that repo, and runs it, and compares the output to a target output in test/output.

+For testing, a randomly generated name is used (generated once, not each time).

+The test setup is a little convoluted, because of the way yeoman works, if the generated generator is /xyz/abc, we have to move the /xyz/generator-<name>, empty /xyz/abc, then move /xyz/generator-<name> to /xyz/abc/generator-<name>.
+Then we can run the generated generator.
+This is beacuse yeoman uses the name of the folder to figure out the name of the generator.